Lillian Board: 1968 season and Olympic Games

-Board began the 1968 season by winning the 440-yard race at an inter-club meeting in Brighton, her time of 54.8 comfortably inside the Olympic qualifying standard.
-She then leapt to the top of the world rankings after winning over 400 m (53.5) at an international meeting in Moscow.
-However, at the Women's AAA championships in July, she spurned the chance of an almost certain victory in the 400 m and instead decided to contest the 800 metres.
-After winning her heat (2.05.7), she showed her huge potential in this event by running a superb 2:02.0 (the second fastest ever by a British woman), to finish 2nd to the reigning European 800 m champion, Vera Nikolic of Yugoslavia, whose time of 2:00.5 was a new world record.
+Board began the 1968 season by winning the 440-yard race at an inter-club meeting in Brighton, her time of 54.8 meeting the Olympic qualifying standard.
+She then rose to the top of the world rankings after winning over 400 m (53.5) at an international meeting in Moscow.
+However, at the Women's AAA championships in July, she declined to participate in the 400 m and instead decided to contest the 800 metres.
+Board won her heat (2.05.7), running a 2:02.0, the second fastest ever by a British woman, to finish 2nd to the reigning European 800 m champion, Vera Nikolic of Yugoslavia, whose time of 2:00.5 was a new world record.

 She continued her preparations for Mexico with a personal best of 23.5 when winning the 200 m in a match against West Germany in August and taking the 400 m (53.0) against Poland in September.
 She also anchored a British relay team to a new 4 × 110 y world record (45.0) later that month.

-After that excellent build-up, she went into the 1968 Summer Olympics in Mexico City as favourite to win the 400 m gold medal.
-After finishing a comfortable second in her 400 m heat (53.00), she won her semi-final in a personal best 52.56.
-In the final itself on 16 October, she only took the lead about 100 m from the finish and maintained her advantage well down the home straight.
-She looked certain to win but was caught just before the line by Colette Besson of France and beaten into second place by a mere 0.09 seconds.
-Setting a new UK record of 52.12 had not quite been enough to win gold.
-Nevertheless, it was an excellent effort by a 19-year-old competing in her first Olympics.
+She went into the 1968 Summer Olympics in Mexico City as favourite to win the 400 m gold medal.
+After finishing second in her 400 m heat (53.00), she won her semi-final with a personal best of 52.56.
+In the final on 16 October, she only took the lead about 100 m from the finish and maintained her advantage well down the home straight.
+She looked certain to win but was caught just before the line by Colette Besson of France and beaten into second place by 0.09 seconds.
+Although she placed second, her performance set a new UK record of 52.12.